rhxelj/roge-gallery/README.md

 ### How do I get set up? ###

-* Clone the project template repo to your local environment.
-OR You can FORK the repo.
-  - git clone --depth 1 [repoUrl] OR Delete .git folder and run git init to clean the history.
-  - change remote repo: either run git remote add origin <server> or change [remote "origin"] url =

   You will need BOWER and GRUNT globally installed in your system
   - npm -g i bower